lindenhutchinson/overwatch_game_watcher/README.md

 *storing the encryption key and encrypted password next to each other isn't very secure.
 It's only a small step up from storing it in plaintext*

+### how to use

+Run main.py or create an executable using something like pyinstaller

 ### what it does

-The script takes a screenshot of your screen every SLEEP_TIME_S seconds
+It takes a screenshot of your screen every SLEEP_TIME_S seconds

-It then takes the average colour of the screenshot and compares it to the previous screenshot
+Then it takes the average colour of the screenshot and compares it to the previous screenshot

 If the difference between their average colours is greater than COLOUR_DIFF_THRESHOLD, an email is sent to RECEIVER_EMAIL and the script ends